-The Company has provided the details of the Directors seeking re-appointment (as per requirement specified in Regulation 36(3) of the SEBI Listing Regulations in the Notice convening the 90th Annual General Meeting of the Company.
+The details of the Director seeking re-appointment as per requirement specified in Regulation 36(3) of the SEBI Listing Regulations is provided in the Notice convening the 91st Annual General Meeting of the Company.

 The Company has received declarations from all Independent Directors of the Company, that they meet the criteria of Independence and they have complied with the Code for Independent Directors, as prescribed both under the Act and SEBI Listing Regulations, and the Code of Conduct for Directors and Senior Management Personnel, formulated by the Company.